How To Fit Bay Window Blinds

 2).
 Mark the point where the tips touch with a pencil.

 3).
-Repeat this step in every angle of the bay.
+Repeat this step at every angle of the bay.

 4).
-These marks are the position you will have the positions to fit your blinds.
+These marks are the positions where you will fit your blinds.

 If you are unsure of anything and need some expert advice, please do not hesitate to contact us.